ROCmSoftwarePlatform/triton/scripts/amd/gemm/README.md

 - Added `--icache_flush` to flush icache in each iteration.
 Note, icache flush needs the module `python-hip`, which can be installed as:
 `python3 -m pip install -i https://test.pypi.org/simple hip-python~=$rocm_version`

-Both features are to make perf numbers are closer to that in real applications.
+Rotating tensor and icache flush are to make perf numbers are closer to that in real applications.
+- Added `--bias_vector` to support kernel execution with bias (bias vector is of the size of the number of rows, so each element of the bias vector is added to all elements of the corresponding row in the output matrix.)